 In 1534 — at the age of 59 — Michelangelo left Florence for Rome, never to see his native city again.
-This move marked the beginning of a dramatic new chapter for him, which would fundamentally shape his experiences as an artist and as a man, as well as his legacy in the centuries to come.
+This move marked the beginning of a dramatic new chapter for the artist, which would fundamentally shape his experiences as an artist and as a man, as well as his legacy in the centuries to come.

-These important final years will now be explored in the exhibition — and accompanying catalogueMichelangelo: the last decades which opens at the London museum in May 2024.
-It will focus on the last 30 years of the artist's life in the Italian capital, where he embarked on major new commissions, and when he also reunited with some of his closest friends.
+Visitors to Michelangelo: the last decades get to move through the last 30 years of the Renaissance master's life in the Italian capital, where he embarked on major new commissions, and when he also reunited with some of his closest friends.

-Get the latest exhibition news delivered to your inbox by subscribing to my free newsletter
+— Get the latest exhibition news delivered to your inbox by subscribing to my free newsletter

 Michelangelo's Epifania

-The exhibition's big showstopper artwork however is the Epifania — one of only two surviving Michelangelo cartoons — which at more than two metres high, is also one of the largest Renaissance works on paper to survive.
-Work to restore and repair the very fragile work has taken the British Museum six years.
+The exhibition's big showstopper however is the Epifania — one of only two surviving Michelangelo cartoons — which at more than two metres high, is also one of the largest Renaissance works on paper to survive.
+Work to restore and repair this very fragile work has taken the British Museum six years.

-The work was made by the Italian master around 1550, and has been damaged by degradation over the past 500 years.
-While there have been previous repeated attempts to repair the work over five centuries, this new conservation work is hoped to have secured its future in the medium term at least.
+While there have been previous repeated attempts to repair it over five centuries, this new conservation work is hoped to have secured its future, in the medium term at least.

 The cartoon was in Michelangelo’s studio at the time of his death.
 It remained in Italy until the late 18th century, and then travelled to England, the Netherlands and back to England.
 It was acquired by the British Museum in 1895.